 Once the eggs hatch, the caterpillars feed on the leaves of these plants before eventually pupating and emerging as adult types of butterflies in Maryland.

-These butterflies are a common sight in Maryland during the summer months, and their striking beauty makes them a popular sight for nature enthusiasts and butterfly watchers.
+These butterflies are common in Maryland during the summer months, and their striking beauty makes them popular with nature enthusiasts and butterfly watchers.

 4. Variegated Fritillary